jbk2/chess/README.md

 - Main running script written in the Game class, just run `ruby lib/game.rb` in your terminal to start.
 - Written with TDD, just run `rspec` in your terminal.

+## Points of note:
+- User input error on move formats is with the 'front end' CLI user input tested for validity via conditional format checks and print messages to user.
+User input is checked on the back end before it's saved on the Player's @moves variable via creating exception objects of a custom InvalidUserInput class.

 ## Tasks
 - Introduce concept of player moves;
   - script for user command